calebjacob/express-vue/docs/frontend.md

 ## Types

 Contains files that export frontend specific types that are shared throughout the app.
-For example, custom component prop types could live inside a `types/props.ts` file.